ifandelse/ReactJS-Rethinking-Web-UI/README.md

 For some reason, I thought it would be fun to build this presentation *in* React.
 This started when I wanted to just include embedded examples in my slide deck....and then I thought "I know, I'll just make my slides components, too".
 All that to say...it's not exactly a shining example of "Hey!
 Go model your React project after my slide deck". *Please don't*.
 There are rough spots.
 I used a ton of brute force to make things happen.
 But I got to spend a lot of time playing with low level stuff, and that was a win.
 If you catch something I've missed, please tell me!

 ##Further Reading
 For anyone that comes across this repo (and especially those who attended the presentation), please let me direct you to the numerous giants upon whose shoulders I stand.
-The people and posts below are liberally quoted & referenced both in the actual slide content as well as what I typicall say as I go through the presentation.
+The people and posts below are liberally quoted & referenced both in the actual slide content as well as what I typically say as I go through the presentation.
 In many ways this presentation is simply my own attempt to flatter each of them by imitation.

 * [ReactJS Site](http://facebook.github.io/react/index.html)
 * [ReactJS - Complementary Tools Wiki Page](https://github.com/facebook/react/wiki/Complementary-Tools)